Making New Year’s resolutions? Five young people share their hopes for 2023

 Being kind to the earth, believing in children’s dreams and more understanding of what it’s like being young in today’s world.
 As Kiwis set their resolutions for 2023, five young people - aged from 7 to 18 - have shared their hopes for the future.
 Emma Houpt reports.

+Harper finished up at Ōwhata School in 2022 and will head down the road to Mokoia Intermediate this year, feeling “really excited and nervous”.

+“[2022] has gone good for me with my learning and all of my friends have had a good year.
+It’s just really nerve-racking that I won’t be able to see them that much.”

-Gate Pa School pupils Fletcher Kent and Dillon Cook, both 7, want to see people be “kinder to the environment” in 2023.
+In Tauranga, Gate Pa School pupils Fletcher Kent and Dillon Cook, both 7, wanted to see people be “kinder to the environment” in 2023.

 Fletcher said he loved being outside and got upset when he saw litter while playing.
 He also wanted there to be a “new way” to dispose of rubbish instead of using a landfill.